grab/app-sizer/docs/plugin.md

 If modules appear to be missing from your analysis reports:

-1. **Check Warning Logs**: Look for "Skipping project" messages in build output
+1. **Check Warning Logs**: Look for "analyzed from its granular artifacts" messages in build output
 2. **Enable Debug Mode**: Run with `--debug` to get detailed variant matching information

 ### Dagger NoSuchMethodError (plugin versions up to 0.2.0-alpha01)